What is the equation of the plane determined by the three points \((0,4,0)\text{,}\) \((-3, -6, 2)\) and \((-7, 0,

-First I need to calculate the local direction.
+First, I need to calculate the local directions.
 I’ll set \((0,4,0)\) as my local origin.
 Then I calculate the differences of the two other points from this point.

 \begin{gather*}